knutdrescher/BiofilmQ/docs/usage/parameter_calculation.rst

 With the shell-related parameters, the fluorescence signal inside a shell around each object can be quantified.
 The shell is constructed by expanding each object by a layer of thickness *range*.
 Then the average or integrated intensity of all voxels inside this shell is calculated.
-For cubed biofilms inter-cube faces are not considered for the shell calculation.
+For cubed biofilms inter-cube faces are not considered for the shell calculation, for single-cell segmentations, pixels belonging to other objects are excluded from the shell.
 These shell-related parameters are particularly useful for quantifying the signal of extra-cellular components labeled with fluorescent dyes.